For people who live in apartments, condos, dorm rooms, or in a shared living space, Healthy Air is attainable.

-Try to remove or control any sources of air pollution in your apartment, increase ventilation, and use a room air purifier wherever possible.
+Try to remove or control any sources of air pollution in your apartment, increase ventilation by opening windows, and use a room air purifier wherever possible.

 College dorms aren't much different than apartments or condos in that they can offer the same air quality issues as other homes.

-From a purely academic perspective, there are additional ramifications as poor air quality has an adverse affect on cognitive function.
+From a purely academic perspective, there are additional ramifications as poor air quality has an adverse effect on cognitive function and sleep quality.

 According to the World Health Organization, it's estimated that "1.3 million people - more than half of them living in developing countries - die every year from urban outdoor air pollution."

 In many cases, people have developed heart disease, respiratory ailments, and even lung cancer.